As a teenager, I applied to join the army only to discover I was colour blind.

 Some Examples Of Colour Use

 Brown is the colour of the earth and wood.
 It is a relaxing and natural colour.
-Brown is a great colour for walking boot stores, outdoor lifestyle activities like camping and hiking and rustic foods.
+Brown is an excellent colour for walking boot stores, outdoor lifestyle activities like camping and hiking and rustic foods.

 Black should be avoided as your primary colour as overuse can give a feeling of oppressiveness.
 It is a great colour to use in accents or to offset other colours.
 Black is a great colour to use a logo as a white background offsets it.

 Blue is one of the most popular colours throughout the world, regardless of religion or race.
-It is often used to symbolise communication, and deep blues convey trust and authority.
+Blue is often used to symbolise communication, and deep blues convey trust and authority.

-Gray is commonly used by technology companies and is associated with precision and control.
+Gray is a favourite of technology companies and is associated with precision and control.

 Green is an excellent colour for many websites because of it's passive nature.
-You can use green on outdoor sites, gaming websites, in fact, anything that indicates movement and activity.
+You can use green on picnic sites, gaming websites, in fact, anything that indicates movement and activity.

 Orange is most peoples least favourite colour, and you should avoid using it unless you precisely know the type of creative message you want to convey.
 It is associated with originality and is an attention grabber.